FreeCAD/FreeCAD-render/docs/Views.md

 Please note that smoothing is enabled by default, to avoid disgraceful tessellation at rendering.
 In most cases, it should not be disabled.
-However, smoothing involves calculations that can be lengthy, especially for large meshes, and in some cases, bring only a small benefit, if the mesh is dense enough.
-In this case, you can disable smoothing here.
+However, smoothing involves calculations that can be lengthy, especially for large meshes, and in some cases, may bring only a small benefit, if the mesh is dense enough.
+In this case, you may disable smoothing here.